Strauaar/TixFix/README.md

 ###### Search function
 + The search method implemented allowed for a single multi-use function both on the backend and frontend of the app.

-+ Frontend AJAX request for search(called through a thunk action creator) export const fetchSearchEvents = (filter) => (
++ Frontend AJAX request for search(called through a thunk action creator): export const fetchSearchEvents = (filter) => (
         $.ajax({
           method: 'GET',